-During this year’s Patriot Day and National Day of Service and Remembrance, the National Inventors Hall of Fame® (NIHF) recognizes an inventor who was lost on September 11, yet whose work continues to contribute to reaching new frontiers of technology.
+On this solemn day, the National Inventors Hall of Fame® (NIHF) recognizes Inductee Danny Lewin, a visionary inventor who was lost on Sept.
+11, 2001, and whose work continues to contribute to reaching new frontiers of technology.

 In the late 1990s, while he was a graduate student at the Massachusetts Institute of Technology (MIT), Danny Lewin worked with mathematics professor and NIHF Inductee Tom Leighton to devise methods of addressing web congestion.
 Lewin and Leighton invented a way to intelligently replicate and deliver content over a large network of distributed servers.
 Their Content Delivery Network (CDN) technology would ultimately solve the frustrating congestion known as the "World Wide Wait."
 Together, the co-inventors founded Akamai Technologies in 1998 with the goal of improving internet speed and reliability for users everywhere.

 During his graduate studies, Lewin published several breakthrough papers on computer science and received many accolades.
 Before co-founding Akamai, he worked at IBM's research laboratory in Haifa, Israel, as a research fellow and project leader while also completing two undergraduate degrees at the Technion, Israel's premier technology university.
 Lewin, who was born in Denver and raised in Jerusalem, also served as an officer in the Israel Defense Forces for more than four years.

 Shaping the Future